-In Figure~\ref{fig:general}, we compare our baseline binned age($z$) to the one obtained by \cite{Borghi2022b}.
+In Figure~\ref{fig:general}, we compare our baseline binned $age(z)$ to the one obtained by \cite{Borghi2022b}.
 As a first point, we observe an offset between the absolute ages estimated in the two methods of about $0.61\pm0.05$ Gyr.
 This difference can be actually explained and interpreted by taking into account the different SFH adopted in the two analyses.
-In \cite{Borghi2022b}, the theoretical models for the Lick indices where available only for SSP, while in this analysis we assumed a more complex and realistic SFH, which is also one of the improvement of this analysis with respect to the previous one.
-The net effect, is the bias in age observed.
+In \cite{Borghi2022b}, the theoretical models for the Lick indices where available only for SSP, while in this analysis, we assumed a more complex and realistic SFH, which is also one of the improvements of this analysis with respect to the previous one.
+The net effect is the bias in age observed.

 It is however striking to observe the accuracy with which both derived ages evolve as a function of redshift.
-Qualitatively, they both follow extremely well the cosmological lines reported as a reference in the figure, demonstrating that despite the difference in the method, the difference in the assumed SFH, the slight different threshold in $\sigma_\star$ adopted, the different number of objects, the differential ages agrees extremely well.
-This will be demonstrated quantitatively in the following section, but it is important to stress here that this is the first time where two difference methods to derive differential ages on a common sample of pure massive and passive galaxies (cosmic chronometers) has been performed.
-The agreement found between the trends of $\Delta t$ is therefore an additional piece of evidence supporting the robustness of the CC method as cosmological probe.
+Qualitatively, they both follow extremely well the cosmological lines reported as a reference in the figure, demonstrating that despite the difference in the method, the difference in the assumed SFH, the slightly different threshold in $\sigma_\star$ adopted, the different number of objects, the differential ages agrees extremely well.
+This will be demonstrated quantitatively in the following section, but it is important to stress here that this is the first time that two different methods to derive differential ages on a common sample of pure massive and passive galaxies (cosmic chronometers) have been performed.
+The agreement found between the trends of $\Delta t$ is, therefore, an additional piece of evidence supporting the robustness of the CC method as a cosmological probe.